UCLALibrary/metadata-extraction-lab/README.md

 ```
 docker compose up
 ```
+The first time this is run, it may take a little time to download the tinyllama model (640MB).

 JupyterLab will be accessible via port 9999, in the case you have a service already listening on that port.